The 8 Best Cameras for Live Streaming

 When using a regular camera as a webcam, you don’t have to press the record button.
 Instead, you are going to stream your camera's LCD screen.
 You only need to keep your camera on for as long as the stream lasts.

-This prevents damages to the sensor of the camera and bypasses the 29 minutes limit that photography cameras have when using videos.
+This prevents damages to the sensor of the camera and bypasses the 29-minutes recording limit that photography cameras have.

 This is what also prevents the camera from overheating.